Regression-Games/RegressionBot/docs/api.md

 ### rgBot.handlePath([pathFunc], [options]) ⇒ <code>Promise.&lt;boolean&gt;</code>
 > Attempt pathfinding.
 If the Bot becomes 'stuck' then cancel pathfinding.
 > The Bot is considered 'stuck' if it fails to move or perform mining/crafting/chest-interaction actions during a specified interval.
+> If calling from python this function will not do stuck handling as the python/js bridge cannot handle timers/intervals.

 **Returns**: <code>Promise.&lt;boolean&gt;</code> - true if pathing completes, or false if pathing is cancelled or otherwise interrupted